mhpi/dhbv2/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: 🐛 Bug Report
 about: Identify a bug or concern
 labels: bug_report
+assignees: leoglonz
 ---

 <!--
-Welcome!
-Thanks for helping us improve DDR.

 Before creating a new bug report, please confirm one does not already exist for your issue.
 -->